rttn-Mango/OptiMG/README.md

 1. Open the `terminal` and `cd` to the directory that you wish.
 2. Once on you're on your chosen directory, `Clone` the repository by running `git clone https://github.com/rttn-Mango/minify.git`.
 3. Navigate to the project directory: `cd minify`.
-4. If you already have npm installed, run `npm run dev` on the terminal to run it on your local machine.
+4. If you already have npm installed, run `npm run dev` on the terminal to run the project on your local machine.
 5. To install the dependencies, run `npm i` on the terminal.

 ### Usage